BJP sharpening communal divide as 2024 general elections approach: Yechury | Politics

 CPI(M) general secretary Sitaram Yechury on Wednesday alleged that the BJP is sharpening communal polarisation as the 2024 general elections approach.

+Stating that there is no history of clashes during the Ramnavami celebrations in the past in many of the places where they occurred, the CPI(M) leader claimed that it was engineered.

+The CPI(M) leader said that the anti-BJP forces in the country have to unite to make sure that the saffron party does not continue to control the reins of the government and state power.

-Yechury said that post the genral elections next year, the actual formation of an anti-BJP alliance will take shape.
+Yechury said that post the general elections next year, the actual formation of an anti-BJP alliance will take shape.
 He claimed that this combine will form the next government, replacing the BJP-led NDA.

 The CPI(M) leader said each state has its specific political alignments, but the idea is to maximise pooling of the anti-BJP forces.